jonnypetraglia/LazySocial/README.md

 -----
 Everything is done by just setting data attributes in the HTML.

-And a quick note: data attributes are used to _initialize_ the real element needed by the social site's JS.
+And a quick note: you can alter the attributes after the page loads if you so desire (if eager loading is not enabled) Just keep in mind that it won't change buttons that are already loaded.

-That means: after the document is loaded & lazySocial has run, changing the data attributes won't do anything.
+For example, if the page loaded with `data-style="vertical_count"` and the user hovered over Facebook, Facebook would render as the vertical count style.
+If you then changed it to `data-style="horizontal_count"` and then the user moused over Twitter, Twitter would render as the horizontal count style, but Facebook would remain the vertical count style, which would look weird.

-For example, if the page loaded with `data-style="horizontal"`, changing it to "vertical_count" after the page is loaded _will do nothing_.
-The
+So use discretion.

 ## LazyLoader Settings ##